How can my doctor help me stay healthy?

 - Special tests at certain times in your life, such as during pregnancy and beginning at age 50

 Will my doctor tell me which preventive services I need?

 Yes.
-Follow your doctor's advice about checkups, about healthy lifestyle choices and about medicines that prevent health problems, such as blood pressure medicine.
-Preventive services are sometimes offered in your community (for example, blood pressure tests at the local shopping center).
-If you're not sure you need the service being offered, ask your doctor.
+Follow your doctor’s advice about checkups, healthy lifestyle choices, and medicines that prevent health problems, such as blood pressure medicine.
+Preventive services are sometimes offered in your community (for example, blood pressure tests at the local pharmacy or shopping center).
+If you’re not sure you need the service being offered, ask your doctor.

 Who pays for preventive services?

 Beginning in 2015, the Affordable Care Act (ACA) requires every health plan to cover preventive services.
 This means you won’t need to pay a co-payment or deductible for preventive services.
 Coverage for preventive services vary by state, so you should carefully review the services covered by your current plan.
 Some preventive services covered under the ACA include blood pressure screening, HIV screening, immunizations, well-woman visits, and cervical, colon, and breast cancer screenings.

 View a complete list of preventive services covered by insurance plans that meet ACA requirements.

 Adult women should have their weight and blood pressure checked regularly.
 They should also have a Pap test (also called a Pap smear) at least every 3 years to screen for cervical cancer starting at age 21, or approximately 3 years after they have sex for the first time.
 If screening for high-risk strains of human papillomavirus (HPV) is done with a Pap test, the Pap test interval can be extended to every 5 years.
 Women 65 and older should be tested for osteoporosis.
 Women younger than 65 who are at risk should also be tested.